rydmike/flex_color_scheme/README.md

 The **Themes Playground** application is open source and bundled with the `FlexColorScheme` package in the example sub-folder.
 In its GitHub repository you can find it [here](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example5_themes_playground).

 The Playground app is also the last step in the package tutorial series.
 The [tutorial](https://docs.flexcolorscheme.com/tutorial1) goes through its main used features that are relevant to using `FlexColorScheme`, and features that differ from the previous examples.
 It does not go through all the details of the application.
 You are welcome to study its source code for more insights.
 It is on purposes a bit excessively commented.
-The tutorial also briefly talks about it's background, design choices and limitations.
+The tutorial also briefly talks about its background, design choices and limitations.

 ### Older versions of Themes Playground